whitewoodcity/xbrowser/documentation.md

 Verb elements are used to describe page element actions.

-There are two types of noun elements:
+There are two types of verb elements:
 1) [Script](#script)
 2) [Class](#class)